braden-j/BETter/README.md

 This project uses the following libraries, tools, and resources:

-- Used ChatGPT to generate starter code for building the pages which we then built on and modified (specifically help with things like spacing/setup in CSS)
+- Used ChatGPT to generate starter code for building the pages which we then built on and modified (specifically help with things like spacing/setup in CSS, maintaining/translating styling for new pages)